 - Relieve any pain or other symptoms caused by IBD

 - Decrease inflammation and heal ulcers in your child’s intestines

 - Make sure your child is getting good nutrition

 - Ensure your child builds the best bone density

 - Help your child and family with the mental, emotional and social effects of IBD

 We start treatment for IBD with medicines and nutritional support.
 Medicines are mainly aimed at calming the immune system, which is too reactive, and reducing inflammation.

 We try to avoid using corticosteroids (medicines that suppress the immune system) because they can cause long-lasting side effects if used again and again.

 Several other medicines can help.
 They include a newer medicine called natalizumab.
 It limits the movement of overactive immune cells.
-It’s used in adults with Crohn’s disease and is available for children through the IBD Program.
+It’s used in adults with Crohn’s disease and is available for children through the IBD Center.